 Printable Dye Sublimation Materials are materials that can be dye sublimated on using dye sublimation paper!
 These materials are to be applied using a heat press.
 Such materials include: flock, glitter and twill.

 Another method of decorating garments is with Dye sublimation paper, any 100% light polyester garment will work!
 We recommend sticking with white to get the most color out of your design.
 The darker the clothing, the less you will be able to see your design.

 Looking for a garment supplier?
-You can get your garments from our sister company Heat Transfer Clothing!
-We have a spot on the menu specifically for dye sublimatable clothing.
+You can get your garments from us!
+We have a countless options for clothing!